Skip to main content Skip to footer

 Why monday service powers next-level AI customer service

-AI Blocks give teams the flexibility to build workflows without development resources.
-You can automate sentiment analysis, create custom triage paths, and pull context from CRM records, asset information, and internal knowledge — all within the same platform.
-This helps teams act quickly and maintain consistent service across channels.
+AI Blocks give teams flexibility to automate sentiment analysis, triage paths, and context gathering from CRM records, assets, and internal knowledge — all without code.
+These capabilities help teams respond quickly, keep information organized, and maintain consistent service across channels.